minutelabsio/minutelabsio.github.io/subscribe.md

 	<p>We'll give you cookies! (browser cookies)</p>
 </div>

 Subscription is free, but paid subscribers will get perks.
+We don't get money from advertisements, so all of these labs are thanks to sponsors like you.
 The more funds we get, the more awesome stuff we can do!

 ## Other ways to follow us